ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - Prompt tuning to help the model use the correct output format
 - Need a notebook to do pairwise comparison of inference
 - Could I reduce the errors of the model?
 F.e. validating the answers
-- Is there room for improved response parsing?
-Analyze results.
 - Maybe I could use a model that given two possible answers chooses which one seems to be correct.
   On a first step I would gather as much possible answers as possible and on a second step I will filter them out.
-- Implement better parsing for non boxed answers, by looking at how the model answers.
-Then revisit the different styles of prompting.

 ## TODO